Harley O'Grady-Macken

-Harley Paul O'Grady-Macken (born 9 December 2004) is an English professional footballer who plays as a midfielder for EFL League Two club Oldham Athletic on loan from EFL Championship side Blackburn Rovers.
+Harley Paul O'Grady-Macken (born 9 December 2004) is an English professional footballer who plays as a midfielder for Radcliffe.

 Career

 He came though the academy at Wolverhampton Wanderers prior to joining the Blackburn Rovers academy in 2021.
-He is described as a box-to-box midfielder, he signed his first professional contract with the club in 2023 at the age of 18 years-old.
+He is described as a box-to-box midfielder and signed his first professional contract with the club in 2023 at the age of 18 years-old.
 In February 2023, he was promoted to train with the Blackburn first-team squad for the first time.
 In the 2023–24 pre-season he featured in friendly matches for the first team.

 He made his professional debut for Blackburn on 11 January 2025 against Middlesbrough, appearing as a second-half substitute in a 1–0 win in the F.A.
 Cup.

 On 2 September 2025, he joined Oldham Athletic on loan until January 2026.

+On 27 March 2026, O'Grady-Macken joined Radcliffe FC on loan until the end of the season.

+On 19 May 2026, Blackburn announced that O'Grady-Macken will leave the club when his contract expires on 30 June.

+Radcliffe

+On 5 July 2026, O'Grady-Macken joined Radcliffe FC permanently.